 NYSOPRHP Recreational Trails Program (RTP) provides funding for the development and maintenance of recreational trails or trail-related facilities.
 RTP funding is available through the FHWA and administered by the NYSOPRHP.
-RTP can be applied for through the NYS CFA that is due at 4:00pm on July 28, 2023.
+RTP can be applied for through the NYS CFA in 2024